 When asked about how they feel towards school, most students will tell you that they greatly dislike it.
 When children come home and their parents ask them what they learned at school and they respond with “I don’t know” or “nothing” it proves that the current system that most of America uses is not working.
 Standards based grading would make school more enjoyable for the students, and would actually permit them to learn something, instead of simply going through the motions of school.
 According to www.ascd.org there are several reasons why standards based grading is good for students.
 Standards based gives grades a meaning.
 Instead of just getting a simple A, B, C, D, or F, a student really knows how much they understand a topic.
 The system puts learning into perspective for the students so they know what they actually know.
 Standards based grading also removes meaningless paperwork.
 If students do not need extra work, then they do not have to do it.
 This would give students more time to work on other classes that they might not be as proficient in, and would also allow them less stress at home which comes with having to constantly do homework.
 The standards system also teaches students what quality looks like.
 Having students go above and beyond to get a high number teaches them how to put effort into their work, and teaches them to be self-sufficient.
 When students are exposed to standards based grading, the reaction is predominantly good.
 Students feel that they are actually learning something and that going to school and class is not pointless.
 From personal experience I can agree with this.
 When I was put into a class that used standards it quickly became one of my favorite classes I had ever taken.
-I found going to class enjoyable and when I left the class, the grad I received felt deserved.
+I found going to class enjoyable and when I left the class, the grade I received felt deserved.
 I knew exactly what I had learned, and to this day I still remember what was taught.